kspichale/mock-demo/README.md

 mock-demo
 =========

-Demonstrates and compares mocking frameworks.
+Compares state testing and behavior testing with mocks.